Du Fu

-Du Fu (杜甫 (Dù Fǔ, Tu Fu); 712–770) was a Chinese poet and politician during the Tang dynasty.
-Together with his elder contemporary and friend Li Bai, Du is often considered one of the greatest Chinese poets of his time.
-His greatest ambition was to serve his country as a successful civil servant, but Du proved unable to make the necessary accommodations.
-His life, like all of China, was devastated by the An Lushan rebellion of 755, and his last 15 years were a time of almost constant unrest.
+Du Fu (杜甫 (Dù Fǔ, Tu Fu); 712 – 770) was a Chinese poet and government official of the Tang dynasty.
+Together with his older contemporary and friend Li Bai, he is one of the principal poets associated with Tang poetry.
+Nearly 1,500 poems attributed to him survive.

-Although initially he was little-known to other writers, his works came to be hugely influential in both Chinese and Japanese literary culture.
-Of his poetic writing, nearly fifteen hundred poems have been preserved over the ages.
-He has been called the "Poet-Historian" and the "Poet-Sage" by Chinese critics, while the range of his work has allowed him to be introduced to Western readers as "the Chinese Virgil, Horace, Ovid, Shakespeare, Milton, Burns, Wordsworth, Béranger, Hugo or Baudelaire".
+Du Fu pursued an official career and briefly served as a remonstrance official at the imperial court.
+The An Lushan rebellion, which began in 755, displaced him and his family and shaped much of his later writing.
+He subsequently lived in Qinzhou and Chengdu before traveling through the middle Yangtze region.
+Du Fu died in 770; accounts differ on the place and cause of his death.

+Later Chinese critics called him the "Poet-Historian" and the "Poet-Sage".
+His poetry records war, displacement, official life, family experience, and everyday observation, and it became influential in both Chinese and Japanese literary traditions.

 Life

 Traditional Chinese literary criticism emphasised the life of the author when interpreting a work, a practice which the American scholar Burton Watson attributed to "the close links that traditional Chinese thought posits between art and morality".
 Since many of Du Fu's poems feature morality and history, this practice is particularly important.
 Another reason, identified by the Chinese historian William Hung, is that Chinese poems are typically concise, omitting context that might be relevant, but which an informed contemporary could be assumed to know.
 For modern Western readers, "The less accurately we know the time, the place and the circumstances in the background, the more liable we are to imagine it incorrectly, and the result will be that we either misunderstand the poem or fail to understand it altogether".
-Stephen Owen suggests a third factor particular to Du Fu, arguing that the variety of the poet's work required consideration of his whole life, rather than the "reductive" categorisations used for more limited poets.
+American scholar Stephen Owen suggests a third factor particular to Du Fu, arguing that the variety of the poet's work required consideration of his whole life, rather than the "reductive" categorisations used for more limited poets.